1211711/cogsi2526-1211711-1210631/CA2/Part1/README.md

            task finishes, ensuring the backup folder exists
         3. The `from` keyword defines the source directory to include in the ZIP, in this case `backup`
         4. The `archiveFileName` property sets the name of the ZIP file to be created as `Backup.zip`
-        5. The `destinationDirectory` property specifies where the ZIP file will be saved, in this case in `build/zips`
+        5. The `destinationDirectory` property specifies where the ZIP file will be saved, in this case in `build/zips`.
+           If the folder doesn't exist it will be automatically created.

     3. Test the task by running ```./gradlew zipBackup```, this will run firstly the `copySource` task and only after will run the `zipBackup` task.